ralna/GALAHAD/doc/Python/nls.rst

             the total real workspace required for the factorization. obj : float
-            the value of the objective function at the best estimate of the solution determined by arc.solve.
+            the value of the objective function at the best estimate of the solution determined by nls.solve.
           norm_g : float
-            the norm of the gradient of the objective function at the best estimate of the solution determined by arc.solve. weight : float
+            the norm of the gradient of the objective function at the best estimate of the solution determined by nls.solve. weight : float
              the current value of the regularization weight. time : dict